guidesmiths/chapter-devops/pocs/AwsProton/README.md

 For being able to update the _environment template_ for linking some definitions a new repository needs to be configured.
 After the following step the template would be available for creating the **Cloudformation** _stack_.
-First of all we would need to list our repositories connections already configured from **Codestar** service.
+First of all we need to list our repositories connections already configured from **Codestar** service.

 ```bash
 aws codestar-connections list-connections --provider-type "GitHub"